 Malnutrition Is Common in Elderly Adults

-As we discussed in the beginning of the unit, growing older involves some decrease in body functioning as a whole and on a cellular level, no matter how healthy of a lifestyle lived.
-Declining mitochondria function will result in increased fatigue, the reduced ability to fold proteins to reduced lean mass synthesis, and the accumulation of cellular garbage to increased chronic systemic inflammation.
+As we discussed in the beginning of the unit, growing older involves some decrease in body functioning as a whole, and on a cellular level, no matter how healthy of a lifestyle was lived.
+Declining mitochondrial function results in increased fatigue, reduced ability to fold proteins results in lower lean mass synthesis, and the accumulation of cellular garbage results in increased chronic systemic inflammation.

-Depending on the genetic predisposition and the lifestyle up to the senior years, this decline may be more extreme for some and can lead to decreased nutritional status.
+Depending on the genetic predisposition and the lifestyle up until the senior years, this decline may be more or less extreme, and can lead to decreased nutritional status.

-Both depression and cognitive decline can lead an older individual to neglect their basic needs, such as regular consumption of nutrient dense foods.
-Regular social contact and partaking in a variety of activities can help reduce the risk of decrease cognitive decline and depression.
+Both depression and cognitive decline can lead an older individual to neglect their basic needs, such as regular consumption of nutrient-dense foods.
+Regular social contact and a engaging in a variety of activities can help reduce the risk of cognitive decline and depression.

-In order to prevent malnutrition and other related negative consequences, it is encouraged for older individuals to remain member of a strong community where they are given the opportunity for ample social interactions.
-Maintaining multiple active roles, such as parent, spouse, or employee, can help encourage a healthy outlook on life as the individual will feel valued.
+In order to prevent malnutrition and other related negative consequences, older individuals are encouraged to remain member of a strong community where they can have ample social interactions.
+Maintaining multiple active roles, such as parent, spouse, or employee, can increase feelings of being valued and encourage a healthy outlook on life.

-Something as simple as consuming meals with other people on a regular basis can increase the chances of regular food consumption and gives the chance for socialization.
+Something as simple as consuming meals with other people on a regular basis can increase the chances of regular food consumption, and also gives the chance for socialization.

-Adequate food intake depends on access to meals, the ability to purchase and prepare nutrient-dense, healthy meals, and the experience at mealtime.
-When giving dietary standard advice some of these factors are not always fully thought through.
+Standard nutrition recommendation tend to focus on adequate nutrient intake, but adequate food intake depends on access to meals, the ability to purchase and prepare nutrient-dense, healthy meals, and the experience at mealtime.
+When giving dietary advice all meal related factors need to be considered.